yoseoki/phd-news/README.md

 # phd-news
-keeps students updated with the deadlines without checking twins etc
+keeps students updated with the deadlines without checking twins etc at CS tsukuba